U.S. hands Pakistan senior militant detained in Afghanistan

 PRISONER QUANDARY

-The U.S. Embassy in Kabul said the three prisoners had been held at a detention center near Bagram airfield, the largest U.S. base in Afghanistan.
+The U.S. Embassy in Kabul said the three prisoners had been held at a detention centre near Bagram airfield, the largest U.S. base in Afghanistan.

 The facility is believed to house several dozen foreign prisoners who the United States will no longer be allowed to keep in Afghanistan when the mission for the U.S.-led force there ends later this month.